gabrielrenderos/figma-select-nested-layers/README.md

 - `#Page/@Main Frame/!Logo --fe`
 Finds the first matching Page and switches to it, then finds all layers named "Main Frame", and inside of each of those layers, finds and selects the first matching instance "Logo".

+- `!Field --1`
+Selects the first matching instance of "Field" by rows (top→bottom, left→right) inside your current scope.

+- `@Container/@Form Section --3e`
+Looks for frames named "Container", then inside each container picks the 3rd "Form Section" by visible order.

 - `#Page/Cats and Dogs//& --a`
 Finds the first matching Page and switches to it, searches for all frames called "Cats and Dogs" (hidden and visible, of any type), then selects all images that are a direct children of the "Carts and Dogs" layers.